Ground: The New Lawn

 Location: Nailsworth, Gloucestershire

-My tenth stadium of 2018 was on Monday 2nd April at The New Lawn in Nailsworth, Gloucestershire.
+My tenth new ground of 2018 was on Monday 2nd April at The New Lawn in Nailsworth, Gloucestershire.
 The match was Forest Green Rovers vs. Colchester United in Football League Two.

 The New Lawn is located on the western tip of the village of Nailsworth at the top of a fairly steep hill.
 The stadium is in a rural setting with fields to the north and west and trees to the south.
 To the east they are next door to a primary school with the residential areas all beyond this point.
 The remote setting means the nearest railway station is at Stroud some four miles north.
 The venue has been home to club since 2006 when they left the ground that gives the current one its name - The Lawn.
 Apart from a brief 3 year spell away for ground improvement works during the 1920s this had been Forest Green's home since their formation in 1889.